ylee9107/ylee9107/README.md

 ### Welcome!
 Here is where you can find what I am working on!

 - 👋 Hi, I’m Lee.  @ylee9107
 - 👀 I’m currently working on ...
-Cool projects for a Utility Company.
+Cool projects for a AI Company.
 - 🌱 I’m currently learning ...
-Interpretable Machine Learning and Web development
+Agentic AI and Chem.
+Eng.
+ML for processing.
 - 💞️ I’m looking to collaborate on ...
-Machine Learning or Computer Vision projects
+AI projects and Classic Machine Learning for Industry
 - 📫 How to reach me ... ylee9106@gmail.com

 <!---